Amber Riley: Dreamgirls and other works in London

-2020–present: RILEY
+2020–present: EP RILEY and other works

-On February 28, 2020, Riley confirmed she finished recording songs for her debut extended play.
-Following her Jimmy Kimmel Live! performance on August 28 it was announced her EP would be released on October 2.
-She later confirmed she would be performing under the name "Riley" (stylized in all caps as "RILEY") and released the single "A Moment" on September 4.
+On February 28, 2020, Riley confirmed she had finished recording songs for her debut extended play (EP).
+She announced that she would be performing under the name "Riley" (stylized in all caps as "RILEY") and released the single "A Moment" on September 4, 2020.
 "BGE" (initialism for big girl energy) was released as the second single from the EP on September 18, alongside its music video.
-The EP was released on October 2, 2020, featuring a total of six tracks.
+Her self-titled EP, RILEY, was released on October 2, 2020, featuring a total of six tracks.
 On October 8, 2020 she released a music video for the track "Creepin'".

+In 2021, Riley starred as the lead character in the BET+ film Christmas Déjà Vu, in which she plays "a woman with a downtrodden life who hates Christmas and longs for the life she could have had as a singer.
+She meets an angel who grants her wish."
+Riley also starred in the Lifetime thriller trilogy Single Black Female, inspired by the 1992 film Single White Female.
+She plays Simone Hicks, an assistant who becomes an obsessive and dangerous stalker.
+The films were released in 2022, 2024 and 2025, and Riley also served as an executive producer in the two sequels.

-In 2022, Riley competed on season eight of The Masked Singer as "Harp"; she won the season.
+In 2022, Riley competed in season eight of The Masked Singer as "Harp" and won the season.
 In 2023, she competed as "Jellyfish" on the fourth season of The Masked Singer UK and finished in fourth place.

+In February 2023, Riley announced that her solo debut album would be released later that year.
+As of October 2025, the album is yet to be announced.
+In October 2023, she featured as a judge on the British reality talent competition Mamma Mia!
+I Have a Dream, which was filmed in Corfu, Greece.

+Since 2024, Riley has voiced the character Ursula in the Disney Jr. animated series Ariel.
+The series was renewed for a second season in June 2025.

+In September 2025, The CW announced a slate of original films based on Harlequin romance novels.
+Riley stars as the title character in Savvy Sheldon Feels Good As Hell, set to premiere on November 30, 2025.

+Personal life

+In November 2020, Riley announced her engagement to businessman Desean Black.
+In April 2022, she revealed that she and Black were no longer together.

+Riley has been in a relationship with LA-based photographer Scoobz since October 2022.